GAPS-Collab/Tasks/docs/MEC/notes/UMB/installation.md

 3. Routing cables from Panels to RATs
 4. Routing RAT to TOF-SYS "umbilical" cables through the Umbrella

+There is not a one-size-fit-all procedure for when to install a RAT before a panel, or vise-versa.
+You'll need to adopt a procedure that allows you to have adequate access to the various components.
+Using panels 10 and 11 as examples, I would first mount panel 10 followed by panel 11.
+Then mount RATs 2 and 4, and route the "umbilical" cables.
+Now, route and connect all the cables between the panel and RAT.
+All cables should be stress relieved to the Gondola as soon as possible.

 I recommend installing RATs before any of the TOF panels, and the remaining major components (2-4) should be installed in an order where the installer still has access.
 Typically one would mount the TOF panel